polkadot-developers/polkadot-docs/develop/parachain-devs/interoperability/transfer-assets-with-xcm.md

         ![](/images/develop/parachain-devs/interoperability/transfer-assets-with-xcm/transfer-assets-with-xcm-3.webp)

-4. After submitting the transaction, you can check the status of the teleportation by navigating to the **Events** tab of the relay chain in the Polkadot.js Apps interface.
+4. After submitting the transaction, you can check the status of the teleportation by navigating to the **Events** tab on the **Explorer** page for the relay chain in the Polkadot.js Apps interface.
 If the XCM message is successfully sent, you will see the event `xcmPallet.Sent` in the list of events

     ![](/images/develop/parachain-devs/interoperability/transfer-assets-with-xcm/transfer-assets-with-xcm-4.webp)

-5. To verify the teleportation on the Asset Hub parachain, navigate to the **Events** section.
+5. To verify the teleportation on the Asset Hub parachain, navigate to the **Events** section of the **Explorer** page.
 You should see two events, **`messageQueu.Processed`** and **`balances.Transfer`**

     ![](/images/develop/parachain-devs/interoperability/transfer-assets-with-xcm/transfer-assets-with-xcm-5.webp)